RomulusMirauta/Cypress_Healthcare_Platform/README.md

 CI (GitHub Actions)

-- A sample GitHub Actions workflow `cypress.yml` runs the Cypress suite using a SQL Server container and will attempt to start the app with `npm start` if the `start` script exists.
-The action runs a DB setup SQL script `ci/create-healthcare-db.sql` and runs the tests with Chrome.
+1. A sample GitHub Actions workflow `cypress.yml` runs the Cypress suite using a SQL Server container and will attempt to start the app with `npm start` if the `start` script exists.
+The action runs a DB setup SQL script `ci/create-healthcare-db.sql` and runs the tests across multiple Node/browser matrices via `workflow_dispatch` as a manual trigger.

-- Environment variables used in CI can be modified in the workflow (not recommended to store plain credentials; use GitHub Secrets in a real project).
+1. CI Secrets

+Make sure you add the following repository secrets to GitHub for CI:

+- `SA_PASSWORD` (SQL Server SA password for the service container)
+- `DB_USER` (DB username used by tests, typically `sa`)
+- `DB_PASSWORD` (DB password used by tests)
+- `DB_SERVER` (usually `localhost` in the CI but override as needed)
+- `DB_NAME` (like `HealthcareDB`)
+- `BASE_URL` (the base URL for the app under test)

+Use the GitHub repository settings > Secrets to add these secrets to avoid storing plain credentials in the workflow definition.